TriDoHuu/sumobots-code/README.md

 # Programming tips:
 ## For those unfamiliar with code
-If you haven't completed COMP1511 yet, and you want to try to code your sumobot, we have prepared some slides on the basics of coding (quiz included), available at: https://www.canva.com/design/DAGI8cjTvJ0/wV9paa2z3HaPYgHhJyGpxg/edit
+If you haven't completed COMP1511 yet, and you want to try to code your sumobot, we have prepared some slides on the basics of coding (quiz included), available [here](https://www.canva.com/design/DAGI8cjTvJ0/wV9paa2z3HaPYgHhJyGpxg/edit)

 There are also mentors that are happy to help you out, and if we're not available, surely your teammates would lend a helping hand, right?